trevorcook/envth/README.md

 # `envth`: For Writing Your n<sup>th</sup> Environment

 This repository provides `mkEnvironment`, a [nix](https://nixos.org/) utility for working with `nix-shell` environments.

 ## Features

 - Modular environments: Capture common tasks as libraries of shell functions.
-Import other `envth` environments to inherit their libraries and variables.
+Import other `envth` environments to inherit their functionalities.
 - Environment Migration: `envth` environments provide a build output that reproduces the `nix-shell` environment of the nix definition.
 The output can be installed with `nix-env` and entered with `enter-<name>`.
-The standard `envth` shell library, `env0-lib`, provides a function, `env-ssh`, that allows users to `ssh` into the current environment on a foreign host.
+Additionally, the standard `envth` shell library provides a function, `env-ssh`, that allows users to `ssh` into the current environment on a foreign host.
 Further functionality allows users to easily recreate files in the local host at the foreign host.

 > Note: `envth` requires a working `nix` installation (available on Linux and macOS).
 The `nix` based operating system, `nixOS`, is not required.